knative/client/docs/cmd/kn_source_apiserver_update.md

 ## kn source apiserver update

-update an ApiServerSource, which watches for Kubernetes events and forwards them to a sink
+Update an ApiServerSource, which watches for Kubernetes events and forwards them to a sink

 ### Synopsis

-update an ApiServerSource, which watches for Kubernetes events and forwards them to a sink
+Update an ApiServerSource, which watches for Kubernetes events and forwards them to a sink

 ```
 kn source apiserver update NAME --resource RESOURCE --service-account ACCOUNTNAME --sink SINK --mode MODE [flags]